60pportunities/documentacao/docs/recipe_60pportunities_certificacao_dcpc.md

 E. All of the above
 F. None of the above.

-Organizações com uma implementação bem-sucedida de DevOps demonstram melhorias significativas nessas medidas-chave (conforme o relatório Accelerate State of DevOps).
-A. Frequência de implantação.
-B. Tempo de espera do commit à implantação.
-C. Taxa de falha de mudança.
-D. Tempo para recuperação.
-E. Todas as opções acima
-F. Nenhuma das opções acima.

 E. All of the above

-17) Select an option that is NOT one of the bottlenecks exposed by DevOps
+18)  Select an option that is NOT one of the bottlenecks exposed by DevOps
 A. Environment creation.
 B. Large batch size code merges.
 C. Code deployment.